-For the point source ($\sim 3.5 \ \mu m$ in full-width at half maximum (FWHM) diameter), no chirality is expected in the WGM generation, and the CW/CCW Fourier amplitude ratio R° is expected to be unity.
-For the semicircular arc sources (~6 μm in mean diameter and ~2.5 μm in FWHM thickness), the situation differs.
-We shall see that the SAW focused to the arc center is seen in experiment to provide more energy for WGM generation than the diverging wave propagating oppositely.
-Therefore, the lower arc favours CCW WGMs whereas the upper one favours CW WGMs.
-It is difficult in general to predict the exact ratio of CW to CCW WGMs provided by such a source of broken symmetry in the sign of θ , but it is clear that the chosen arcs, each equivalent to a superposition of multiple point sources that break this symmetry, should in general lead by wave interference to chiral WGM generation.
+For the point source [$\sim 3.5 \,\mu m$ at FWHM (full-width at half maximum) diameter], no chirality is expected in the WGM generation, and the CW/CCW Fourier amplitude ratio R° is expected to be unity.
+For the semicircular arc sources (~6 μ m in mean diameter and ~2.5 μ m in FWHM thickness), the situation differs.
+We shall see that the SAW focused to the arc center is observed in the experiment to provide more acoustic energy for WGM generation than the diverging wave propagating oppositely.
+Therefore, the lower arc favours CCW WGMs, whereas the upper one favours CW WGMs.
+It is difficult in general to predict the exact ratio of CW to CCW WGMs provided by such a source of broken symmetry in the sign of θ , but it is clear that the chosen arcs, each equivalent to a superposition of multiple point sources, the combination of which break this symmetry, should in general lead by wave interference to chiral WGM generation.